-National Pie Day, celebrated annually on January 23rd, is an unofficial national holiday, created by the American Pie Council simply to celebrate the pie.
+National Pie Day, celebrated annually on January 23rd, is an unofficial national holiday, sponsored by the American Pie Council since 1986, simply to celebrate the pie.
 So, heat up those ovens on a cold January morning and bake a pie.

 Pie History from the American Pie Council

 - Pie has been around since the ancient Egyptian era.
 These pies were sometimes made in "reeds" which were used for the sole purpose of holding the filling and not for eating with the filling.

 - The Romans must have spread the word about pies around Europe as the Oxford English Dictionary notes that the word pie was a popular word in the 14th century.
 The first pie recipe was published by the Romans and was for a rye-crusted goat cheese and honey pie.

 - The early pies were predominately meat pies.
 Pyes (pies) originally appeared in England as early as the twelfth century.
 The crust of the pie was referred to as "coffyn".
 There was actually more crust than filling.
 Often these pies were made using fowl and the legs were left to hang over the side of the dish and used as handles.
 Fruit pies or tarts (pasties) where probably first made in the 1500s.
 English tradition credits making the first cherry pie to Queen Elizabeth I.

 - Pie came to America with the first English settlers.
 The early colonists cooked their pies in long narrow pans calling them "coffins" like the crust in England.
 As in the Roman times, the early American pie crusts often were not eaten, but simply designed to hold the filling during baking.
 It was during the American Revolution that the term crust was used instead of coffyn.

 - Over the years, pie has evolved to become what it is today "the most traditional American dessert".
 Pie has become so much a part of American culture throughout the years, that we now commonly use the term "as American as apple pie."